AdrianArtacho/salta_FEATURESTRUCTURE/README.md

 ---

-Issue with the App sometimes giving me an error
+###### Issue with the App sometimes giving me an error

-> - make a list of possible reasons
-> - nail down the causing issue
-> - analyze csv files directly, if no issue cpould be found...
+analyze csv files directly, if no issue could be found...

+> ...

-- Issue when features have the same name? modify them based on the class name in both the csv AND the weights file?
+Issue when features have the same name?

+>  modify them based on the class name in both the csv AND the weights file?
-- possibility to ommit features?

-- There is an issue with the SALAT gui:

-> - ~~Could it be the merged feature names, which may not exist in the weights file?~~
 >
+> ...

+~~Could it be the merged feature names, which may not exist in the weights file?~~

-> - ~~Could it be combining modalities?~~
+~~Could it be combining modalities?~~

->
-> - Could it be that the reason why there are two very similar files? (note, I NEED the surname for the files, because there are different settings) Does the format hold also for segtree?
+Could it be that the reason why there are two very similar files?

+> (note, I NEED the surname for the files, because there are different settings) Does the format hold also for segtree?

->
-> - ~~Could it be specific features?~~
+~~Could it be specific features?~~

->
-> - ~~Could it be features with NaN as weight?~~
+~~Could it be features with NaN as weight?~~

->
-> - Could it be that the generated names are to long?
+Could it be that the generated names are to long?
->

 > !!!
 The issue with the App seems to be the classes !!!
 The tests that didn't work (6 and 7) are the ones that have more than one different class.
 BUT `test3`DID work even though it has 2 different classes!
+>
+> It is merging what creates the source column...

+I could run it locally in node.js to see the error message

+> ...

+---

+###### In test88, `SpectralSpread`does funny things...

+> could there be negative values or sth?
+>
+> ...

+---

+### To-Do

+- possibility to ommit features?

 ---